Kali-Hac/SPC-MGR/README.md

 Please download the pre-processed datasets into the directory ``Datasets/``. <br/>

 ## Usage
-To (1) train the SPC-MGR to obtain skeleton representations and (2) validate their effectiveness on the person Re-ID task on CASIA B under single-condiction and cross-condiction settings, simply run the following command:
+To (1) train the SPC-MGR to obtain skeleton representations and (2) validate their effectiveness on the person re-ID task on CASIA B under single-condiction and cross-condiction settings, simply run the following command:

 ```bash
 python SPC-MGR.py --dataset CAISA_B --probe_type nm.nm --length 40